vismantic-ohtuprojekti/qualipy/docs/multiple_salient_regions.rst

 Usage
 -----

-The filter can be used by itself or in combination with the *imgfilter.process* function by adding a **MultipleSalientRegions** class instance to the list of filters to be used.
+The filter can be used by itself or in combination with the *qualipy.process* function by adding a **MultipleSalientRegions** class instance to the list of filters to be used.

-.. currentmodule:: imgfilter.filters.multiple_salient_regions
+.. currentmodule:: qualipy.filters.multiple_salient_regions
 .. autoclass:: MultipleSalientRegions
    :members: